 Expectations of UNH ANOD Peer Educators

-- Complete the Health & Wellness peer education training program.
+- Complete Health & Wellness peer education training program.

-- Work collaboratively with Health & Wellness staff and other peer education groups.
+- Work collaboratively with Health & Wellness staff and other peer education group.

-- Sign an agreement to be part of the Health & Wellness team.
+- Signed agreement to be part of the Health & Wellness team.

-- Participate in sub-committee meetings (60 minutes/week), as needed.
+- Participation on sub-committee (60 minutes/week), as needed.